MewsSystems/tech-platform-engineering-test/README.md

 Requirements:
 * Host containerised web app provided using infrastructure as code.
+* There must be three environments; dev, stage and prod.
+* The workload must run in private environment with explicit ingress and egress control.
 * Document how to build and execute your solution.
 * Explain your thinking, either in the readme or in comments.
 This is really important so the reviewers clearly understand your approach and the decisions you made.
 * Create a readable and maintainable solution that is easy to understand by an audience of your peers.